GoogleChrome/web.dev/src/site/content/en/blog/web-otp-iframe/index.md

 feedback:
   - api
 ---

-SMS OTPs are commonly used to verify phone numbers, for example as a second step in authentication, or to verify payments on the web.
-However, switching between the browser and the SMS app, making a copy / remembering the OTP and pasting / entering it causes mistakes and friction to end users.
+SMS OTPs (one-time passwords) are commonly used to verify phone numbers, for example as a second step in authentication, or to verify payments on the web.
+However, switching between the browser and the SMS app, to copy-paste or manually enter the OTP makes it easy to make mistakes and adds friction to the user experience.

-The [WebOTP API](/web-otp) gives such websites the ability to programmatically obtain the one-time password (OTP) from a SMS message and enter them automatically in the form for the users with just one tap without switching the app.
+The [WebOTP API](/web-otp) gives websites the ability to programmatically obtain the one-time password from a SMS message and enter it automatically in the form for the users with just one tap without switching the app.
 The SMS is specially-formatted and bound to the origin, so it mitigates chances for phishing websites to steal the OTP as well.